Plane attacks Hadi's Aden base as Yemen conflict worsens

 The affiliation of the aircraft was not immediately known, but residents in Sanaa said they saw an unusually busy level of flights by military aircraft in the skies of the capital.

-Earlier in the day, soldiers and militiamen loyal to Hadi using tanks and armored vehicles battled their way into Aden's airport and stormed the nearby military base, residents said.
+Earlier in the day, soldiers and militiamen loyal to Hadi using tanks and armoured vehicles battled their way into Aden's airport and stormed the nearby military base, residents said.

 General Abdel-Hafez al-Saqqaf had been holed up for days in the base after refusing Hadi's order to hand his Special Forces unit to another officer's command, a security source said.